IsoMS/MetMatch/README.md

 863.5645@49.022|863.5645|49.022|41230.9|4.73|C45H83O13P|16.08|59.99|9|41450.61353|41800.97931|45552.54431|...

 #### HeatMap of merged data:
 Finally, you can visualize the relative distribution of intensities and scores as aligned using the previous functions.
-The rest is up to the user/scientist to determine how best to analyze their data further, but metmatch to this point provides accurate Feature to Formulae matching.
+The rest is up to the user/scientist to determine how best to analyze their data further, but MetMatch to this point provides accurate Feature to Formulae matching.

 To plot the features using the FFM information:
 ```